Download OpenAPI specification:Download

 On the very left, one finds the root node that contains all records.

-values range from 0 to 1.
+Suppose TARGET values range from 0 to 1.

-Mean KPI in the root node is 0.7, which is the average value of TARGET
+The mean KPI in the root node is 0.7, which is the average value of TARGET

 entries of all records.
 The root node splits out to two child nodes.